SykEnterprizes/SkelMeshSliceTool_Docs/Workflows/CutPlaneBasedExtraction.md

 Important Note

-If the result is not suitable, you must manually delete the generated mesh and physics asset from the Temp folder.
+If the result is not suitable, you must manually delete the generated mesh and physics asset from the save folder.

 Automatic cleanup is not available at this stage.